 The demographics of the average gamer is not what you may think.
 Most people picturing gamers will often think of a young male lacking sun exposure and not overly athletic.
 In fact, men and women now play games equally, and most players are not young college students, but in their 30s.

 However, some stereotypes stick around with Asians dominating the esports viewership.
 It has been reported that more than a quarter of all Chinese nationals who have access to the internet will use it to watch esports to some extent.
 This is considerably more than any other nation in the West.
-In fact, the countries leading esports viewership in Europe are Nordic countries Sweden and Denmark.
+In fact, the countries leading esports viewership and betting in Europe are Sweden followed by other Nordic countries Denmark and Finland.
 Compared to China, less than 10% of internet users in these countries watch esports.

 Where Do Female Viewers Stand?